How to become an out-of-network provider

 If you’re reading this article chances are you’re on insurers’ panels.
 When you go out-of-network your patients will still enjoy benefits from their insurers.
 The difference is how claims are filed.
 You have several options:

-- Give your patients a superbill and have them handle everything themselves.
+- Have patients them handle everything themselves.

 - Ask patients to manage the claim themselves but offer hands-on guidance for each step.